carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ### Step 9: Spots of insertion

 The RGPs that was found in the same area in different genomes can be gather into spots of insertions.
-Those sports are groups of RGPs that have similar bordering persistent genes but not necessarialy the same gene content.
+Those spots are groups of RGPs that have similar bordering persistent genes but not necessarialy the same gene content.
 This analysis allows us to study the dynamic of gene turnover of large regions in bacterial genomes.

 ~~~
 $ ppanggolin spot --pangenome pangenome.h5 --cpu 8